European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 1. Check out the main branch of the [SDK for Android source code repository on GitHub](https://github.com/IABTechLab/uid2-android-sdk/tree/main).
 1. In Android Studio (check the version required in the [Minimum Requirements](../sdks/sdk-ref-android.md#minimum-requirements) section in the SDK for Android Reference Guide), open the directory that you checked out.
-1. set `uid2_environment_euid` to `true` in [AndroidManifest.xml](https://github.com/IABTechLab/uid2-android-sdk/blob/main/dev-app/src/main/AndroidManifest.xml)
+1. In [AndroidManifest.xml](https://github.com/IABTechLab/uid2-android-sdk/blob/main/dev-app/src/main/AndroidManifest.xml), set `uid2_environment_euid` to `true`.
 1. Run the **dev-app** app.
 1. When you've started the app, make sure that the **Client Side** checkbox is checked.
-1. Enter an email address, and then click the arrow to the right.
+1. Enter an email address or phone number, and then click the arrow to the right.

 </TabItem>
 <TabItem value='ios' label='iOS'>